drago87/ST-Character-Maker/SillyTavern Character Maker/Generate/Step2 Generate World & Setting Information.md

 :}|
 /ife ( do == 'Yes' ) {:
 	/setvar key=genSettings {}|
-	/buttons labels=["User Input", "No Input"] Do you want to have to it generate a Character Overview by itself (You can still give it some guidence) or do you want to give it something to work from?|
+	/buttons labels=["User Input", "No Input"] Do you want to have to it generate a Character Overview by itself (You can still give it some guidance) or do you want to give it something to work from?|
 	/let key=choice {{pipe}}|
 	/ife (choice == '') {:
 		/echo Aborting |
 		/abort
 	:}|
 	/ife (choice == 'User Input') {:
-		/input default="Example: {{getvar::firstName}} is shy around new people but observant, often staying quiet unless asked something directly." <div>What is this scenario about?</div><div>What is the main idea?</div>|
+		/input default="Example: She's a quiet but observant teen who often sketches in the margins of her notebooks.
+She's not confrontational, but notices everything — and tends to show up when people least expect it."
+<div>What is this character like in daily life?</div><div>How would others describe them?</div>|
 		/setvar key=characterOverviewIde {{pipe}}|
 		/setvar key=genSettings index=wi_book_key "Character Overview User"|
 	:}|